 Intrinsic has been told to refund an adviser fee of £1,800 for advice that saw a client pay too much into his self-invested personal pension (Sipp).

-The client claimed that the adviser’s mistake caused him both financial loss and inconvenience, and the Financial Ombudsman Service agreed.
+The client complained the adviser’s mistake caused him both financial loss and inconvenience, and the Financial Ombudsman Service agreed.

-In October 2014, the client, known as Mr E, took advice from his adviser at Intrinsic Wealth.
+In October 2014 a client, known as Mr E, took advice from his adviser at Intrinsic Wealth.